netx-repo/byteps/README.md

 ## Environment requirement
 We have used EC2 Image: Deep Learning Base AMI (Ubuntu 18.04) Version 32.0 ami-0404ddec9491a5a31 with CUDA 10.0
-Belows are prebuilt docker images with BytePS/Bytescheduler and MxNet/Pytorch/TensorFlow(TF environment is being built...).
+Belows are prebuilt docker images with BytePS/Bytescheduler and MxNet/Pytorch/TensorFlow(TF environment needs to add some operators...).
   rivendile/byteps-mxnet
   rivendile/byteps-pytorch
   rivendile/bsc-mxnet-ps-ssh